hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 Notice how `infer T` can be used **twice** in the same `extends` clause?
 That forces TypeScript to return a single type that accounts for both of its appearances - depending on its positioning (therefore variance).

 I find this pretty hard to explain in words.
 Worry not - let's call on a pretty reputable judge of character, **Equational Reasoning** (multiple rounds of thunder and lightning)!
-What it means is we put the result type back in the original formula, in this case `InferContra` to see if the `extends` clause still hods.
-If it doesn't, then we've caught ourselves a cheeky cheat!
+What it means is we put the result type back in the original formula, in this case `InferContra` to see if the `extends` clause still hods; otherwise, then we've caught ourselves a cheeky cheat!

 ```TypeScript
 /* remember: